Skip to main content

 Investment return breakdown

-Investment Income - is treated as income from a tax perspective and will be taxed according to your income tax band.
+2. Interest* - is treated as income from a tax perspective and will be taxed according to your income tax band.
 It should therefore be declared on your tax return when you are required to complete a return.
-Depending on the type of investment, your investment income is treated as interest or as a dividend which are taxed differently — see below.

-For some of the investments on Abundance, the company or council issuing the investment is required to deduct a proportion of your interest payments, equivalent to the basic rate of income tax (currently 20%), and pay this to HMRC directly.
+For some of the company investments on Abundance, the company issuing the investment is required to deduct tax from your interest payments, equivalent to the basic rate of income tax (currently 20%), and pay this to HMRC directly.
 Please see our Help Centre article on Withholding Tax for more information.

 Tax-free allowances